ayezza/generate_samples/README.md

-# Statistical Sample Generator and Analyzer
+# 📊 Statistical Sample Generator and Analyzer

+This project aims to :

+1. Demonstrate Large Number Law by generating and analyzing statistical samples from normal distributions

-This project provides tools for generating and analyzing statistical samples from normal distributions, including visualization and regression analysis.
+2. Provide tools for generating and analyzing data, including visualization and regression analysis

+3. Accepts parameters for the population size, the number of samples, the number of graphs to generate, the degree of the polynomial to use for regression, and the folders to save output CSV files and graphs in

-## Features
+## ✨ Features

 - Generate random population samples with configurable sizes
 - Analyze sample distributions with various statistical metrics